 Being overweight or having obesity have direct correlations with increased risk of breast cancer.
 This seems to be particularly true for women who have passed menopause.

 Research suggests that being overweight may impact your hormones which can, in turn, increase risk.
-Maintaining a healthy BMI and weight by eating a sensible diet and getting regular exercise, and you reduce your risk of breast cancer.
+Maintaining a healthy body mass index (BMI) by eating a sensible diet and getting regular exercise, and you may reduce your risk of breast cancer.

 Even those who don't smoke should try to stay away from second-hand smoke.
 If you do smoke, speak to your doctor about the best options for quitting as soon as possible.

-Avoid drinking excessive amounts of alcohol on a regular basis.
-Heavy drinkers and binge drinkers have an increased risk of developing cancer, in general.
+Avoid drinking too much alcohol on a regular basis: heavy drinkers and binge drinkers have an increased risk of developing breast cancer, not to mention cancer in general.
 Experts recommend women drink no more than one unit of alcohol per day, such as a small glass of wine or a single beer.

-People with a significant risk of breast cancer should avoid all types of hormonal therapy and discuss natural alternatives with their doctors.
+People with a significant risk of breast cancer may want to avoid all types of hormonal therapy and discuss natural alternatives with their doctors.
 If you do need to use HRT, try to limit the length of time you receive the therapy.

 If you are worried about unnecessary exposure, seek a second opinion before getting an x-ray done.
-Those who have had radiation therapy around the chest area have a much higher risk and should avoid additional exposure to radiation unless there is no other alternative.
+Those who have had radiation therapy around the chest area have a higher risk and should avoid additional exposure to radiation unless there is no other alternative.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.